Sumin-N-Jin/CS361-A8-MicroserviceA/README.md

 The Microservice A I implemented in Sprint 2 converts UTC datetime strings to the local time based on a specified timezone offset and Daylight Saving Time (DST) status.

-This microservice was implemented for my teammate, Bevan Li
+This microservice was implemented for my teammate, Bevan Li.

 ## Requesting Data